dkout/6.013/proposal/proposal.md

 # Application \& Demo

-#### WiFi Channel Detection?

-It would be really could if we could build a demo where different LED-s would turn on according to which WiFi channels are in use (using just filters and amplifiers, no active components).
-However, after detailed analysis, we believe that setting this as a goal would be overly ambitious.
+It would be really could if we could build a demo where different LED-s would turn on according to which radio frequencies are in use (using just filters and amplifiers, no active components).

-The most variant of WiFi, 802.11g, operates (in the US) on 11 evenly-spaced frequencies from 2.412 to 2.462 GHz.
+**WiFi Channel Detection?** The most variant of WiFi, 802.11g, operates (in the US) on 11 evenly-spaced frequencies from 2.412 to 2.462 GHz.
 Based on real-world experience, we estimate the noise level as -90dBm and a "good" signal as -50dBm for the purposes of this calculation.
-Thus, if we wanted to detect that channel 1 has no signal even if channel 11 is getting "full blast" from a nearby WiFi transceiver, our filter would need to have an attenuation of 40dB only a fraction
-$\frac{\omega_{11}-\omega_{1}} {\omega} \approx \frac{50}{2500} = \frac{1}{50}$
+Thus, if we wanted to detect that channel 1 has no signal even if channel 11 is getting "full blast" from a nearby WiFi transceiver, our filter would need to have an attenuation of 40dB only a fraction $\frac{\omega_{11}-\omega_{1}} {\omega} \approx \frac{50}{2500} =
-of the center frequency away from its passband.
-This seems difficult.
+\frac{1}{50}$ of the center frequency away from its passband.
+Given the Q values seen in lecture and on the last pset, this seems very difficult to achieve.

-#### WiFi vs GSM

-A much simpler version of the same task would be to differentiate GSM (around 900MHz or 1800 MHz) from 2.4GHz WiFi, even though both signals are received on the same antenna.
+**WiFi vs GSM** A much simpler version of the same task would be to differentiate GSM (around 900MHz or 1800 MHz) from 2.4GHz WiFi, even though both signals are received on the same antenna.
+Since the frequencies are far apart, limits on achievable Q should not be an issue (but secondary resonances could be).
 However, since we have not learned about antennas yet, we don't know how to plan this one out.
 Of course, different phones and cell towers support different frequencies --  we would first use a software defined radio receiver to determine which frequency is used for cellular communication by our test phone, and then build a filter to detect that.
 Note that while intercepting GSM data is not necessarily legal, just detecting the presence of a signal (from our own phone) is fine.
 For a demo, we might make different LEDs turn on on a receiver board when the same phone is using cellular data or WiFi.
 Convieniently, the necessary RF components are already in our radar.

 \includegraphics[height=1.5in]{block-dia.png}